opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults

-The extra time to board a public transport vehicle.
+The time safety margin when boarding a vehicle.

-The extra time is added to the time when entering a public transport vehicle.
-This is a useful tool for agencies wanting to add a general buffer time so that passengers are instructed to be a earlier at their stop than is strictly necessary.
-This is also added when transferring from one vehicle to another.

-It is similar to `transferSlack`, except that this also applies to the first transit leg in the trip and `transferSlack` does not.
+The board slack is added to the passenger's arrival time at a stop before boarding evaluating which vehicles can be boarded.

-Some modes, like airplane or subway, might need more of a slack than others, so this is also configurable per mode with `boardSlackForMode`.
+The sole reason for this is to avoid missed connections when there are minor schedule variations.
+This parameter is intended to be set by agencies not individual users.
+For specific modes, like airplane and subway, that need more time than others, this is also configurable per mode with `boardSlackForMode`.

+Agencies can use this parameter to ensure that the trip planner does not instruct passengers to arrive at the last second.
+This slack is added at every boarding including the first vehicle and transfers except for in-seat transfers and guaranteed transfers.

 <h3 id="rd_drivingDirection">drivingDirection</h3>